joemasilotti/ios-feature-testing/README.md

 ### Frank

 1. Developer can target UI elements via css-like selectors.
-This frees the developer from having to know ahead of time the implementation of the view heirarchy.
+This frees the developer from having to know ahead of time the implementation of the view hierarchy.
 1. Tests are written in Ruby with lots of Cucumber helper steps optionally available.
 1. There is a single command to "Frankify" the app, but CI setup takes more custom work.
 1. Some tests can become flaky if written poorly.
 Asynchronous behavior quickly becomes unreliable, especially with animations and chaining events.